 {% endfor %}

-This will ensure each<span>the words within a tag are separated, as well as<span>The label itself and the content before and after it do not have any unnecessary spaces.
+This will ensure that each<span>words within the tag are close to each other, as well as<span>The tag itself and the content before and after it do not have any unnecessary spaces.

 Actual application scenarios and benefits

-After mastering these whitespace control techniques, the template development of AnQiCMS will become more refined and efficient in English.
+After mastering these blank character control skills, the template development of AnQiCMS will become more refined and efficient.

-• Code maintainability:Consciously controlling whitespace can also cultivate more rigorous coding habits, making the template code itself more neat and orderly.
+- Code maintainability:Consciously controlling whitespace can also cultivate stricter coding habits, making the template code itself more tidy and organized.

-In short,{%- tag %}and{% tag -%}It is a feature that seems simple in the AnQiCMS template engine but contains deep optimization logic.They provide developers with unprecedented control over the final HTML output, and are an indispensable tool for building high-performance, high-quality websites.Proficiently apply these skills, and your AnQiCMS website will be able to better serve users and perform exceptionally well in search engines.
+In summary,{%- tag %}and{% tag -%}Is the AnQiCMS template engine a seemingly simple feature that contains deep optimization logic.They give developers unprecedented control over the final HTML output, an indispensable tool for building high-performance, high-quality websites.Proficiently apply these skills, and your AnQiCMS website will be able to better serve users and perform better in search engines.

-Q2: If I forget to use these whitespace control symbols, will the AnQiCMS website report an error?A2: Usually, the template will not report an error due to this.The browser has a strong error-tolerance in parsing HTML, most of the extra whitespace characters will be ignored.But as mentioned in the article, this may lead to redundant HTML source code, reduce readability, and in very few cases, cause specific front-end layout issues.Therefore, this is not an error, but a state of "unoptimized".
+Q2: If I forget to use these whitespace control symbols, will the AnQiCMS website report an error?A2: Generally, the template will not cause an error.
+Browsers have a strong error tolerance in parsing HTML, most of the extra whitespace is ignored.But as mentioned in the article, this may lead to redundant HTML source code, reduced readability, and in rare cases, specific front-end layout issues.Therefore, this is not an error but a state of 'unoptimized'.